voto-vote/api-specification/README.md

 ## Introduction

-We saw the need to create a standard set of informatioen for vote advice applications.
+We saw the need to create a standard set of information for vote advice applications.
 Therefore, we came up with the idea of defining a standard API while fullfilling the OpenAPI specification format.
 This allows easy adoption with generated client and server stubs.

 ## Usage